 The gold plated “Kawai” letters on the center of the console are a nice graceful touch, and they match the gold plated pedals as well.
 It must also be mentioned as well that the CE220 contains the rare combination of the three pedal system – soft, sostenuto, and sustain – with a half-damper function readily available.
 This is significant to note, as many digital pianos sometimes do not even come with a pedal at all.

-Below, please take a look at some of the best selling digital pianos (upright pianos, to be specific) that are still available on Amazon:
+Below, please take a look at some of the best selling digital pianos (upright pianos, to be specific) that are still available online:

 A Modest Selection of Voices and Tones